uvmaero/AERO_2021-2022/Firmware_Descriptions.md

 #### pollSensorData:
 Input Parameters: void
 Return Type & Value: void
 Description: Reads each sensor that the board monitors and updates the appropriate global variable holding the sensor value.
+### HAL_GPIO_EXTI_Callback
+Input Parameters: uint16_t GPIO_PIN
+Return Type & Value: void
+Description: The IRQ handler for the start button, this will send a ready to drive CAN message to rinehart, enabling the car to drive!

+### accel_pedal_compare
+Input Parameters: uint8_t pedal0, uint8_t pedal1
+Return Type & Value: uint8_t pedal_average (the average pedal value computed)
+Description: compares the two samples from the pedal potentiometeres to ensure that the values are within 10 millivolts of eachother to prevent unintended acceleration (very dangerous!)

 ### CAN Information:
 #### Outgoing Messages: